Next Weather: What to expect on July 4th weekend

 July 4th Weekend 2021: 4 straight days of rain (July 1-4) totaling nearly 5" of water in Boston, the high temperature on July 4 was 68, 13 degrees below average.

 What a difference a year can make!
-After a pretty stellar Memorial Weekend a few weeks ago (minus some rain on Saturday), things are also looking promising for MOST of the upcoming holiday weekend.
+After a pretty stellar Memorial Day weekend a few weeks ago (minus some rain on Saturday), things are also looking promising for MOST of the upcoming holiday weekend.
 As usual, we cannot give the "all clear" sign for the entire stretch.
-Let's dig in…
+Let's dig in.

 FRIDAY: